ta-data-bcn/lab-statistics-foundations/README.md

   * Player A wins at least 4 coins.
   * Player A loses more than 2 coins.
   * Player A neither wins nor loses coins.
+A) P(Player A = 2) = 1/6
+B) Either player one or two will have to get a 1.
+C) 1) player A would have to get a 6 or a 5
+    2) Player B should have a 3, 4, 5, 6 and Player 1 should get 1,2,3,4 respectively.

 ## Bonus challenges
 ### Bonus Challenge 1